-- Performance Management
+- Operations Meeting

-- Scorecard workgroup
+- Scorecard Workgroup and Meeting

-- Top 50 / Length of Stay workgroup

-- Policy and Procedure
+- Policy and Procedure Workgroup

 - Management and Operations Performance

 - Finance Committee

 - Safety Committee

-- Risk Management Committee
+- · Risk Management Committee

+- Employee Council

 The function of the committees and workgroups related to Performance and Quality Improvement are detailed below.

 The Program Quality Committee of the Board of Directors includes selected Board members with assistance from ChildNet staff members from CQI and Legal Services.
 The team reviews policy and procedures and general program performance.
 This Board Subcommittee reports to the full Board.